w3schools-test/w3schools-test.github.io/README.md

-# Guestbook for Sheykhnazirboyev w3schools.com Git tutorial
+# Guestbook for w3schools.com Git tutorial

 This is the public GitHub project that you can contribute to.
 If you are just getting started, I suggest you start at the tutorial here: https://www.w3schools.com/git